 Digital Object Identifier (DOI)

 Feng, Bo; Lin, Xinda; Zheng, Kaidi; Qian, Kai; Chang, Yongchang; and Du, Yongjun, "Transcriptome And Expression Profiling Analysis Link Patterns Of Gene Expression To Antennal Responses In Spodoptera Litura" (2015).
-Neurobiology.
+Translational Neuroscience.
 70.